-The DDP was set up with the objective of developing a comprehensive production infrastructure to pro- duce the weapons, systems, platforms, equipment required for defence in 1962.
+The DDP was set up with the objective of developing a comprehensive production infrastructure to prothe weapons, systems, platforms, equipment required for defence in 1962.
 All the public sector entities which include all DPSUs and all Ordnance Factories fall under the purview of DDP.